 NLVIZ: Exploring Research Opportunities for Natural Language, Text, and Data Visualization

-This workshop will assemble an interdisciplinary community that promotes collaboration across these fields, explore research opportunities and challenges, and establish an agenda for NLP research specifically for data visualization.
+This workshop will assemble an interdisciplinary community that promotes collaboration across these fields, explores research opportunities and challenges, and continues to establish an agenda for NLP research specifically for data visualization.

 AdobeStock_110528660.jpeg